apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/iostatistics.md

 * The returned `Map.Entry` instances MUST return the same value on repeated `getValue()` calls.

-* Queries of statistics SHOULD Be fast and Nonblocking to the extent that if invoked during a long operation, they will prioritize returning fast over most timely values.
+* Queries of statistics SHOULD Be fast and non-blocking to the extent that if invoked during a long operation, they will prioritize returning fast over most timely values.